We help people stay on the road, ride safely & encourage sustainability.

 We are a small operation helped by volunteers so don’t have set opening hours – best make an appointment if you need to see us.
 Related to this, please also don’t leave donations outside the workshop if we are not there, they tend to go walkies.
 Just let us know first to arrange a time before making a trip.

-There are some pictures in the gallery section of recent bikes done but as ever it’ll probably be out of date, for more up to date info on what we have done or are generally up to, do look and like (or whatever it is you do) the Facebook and Twitter links on this website or via our id @newforestbike.
+There are some pictures in the gallery section of bikes done but as ever it’ll probably be out of date, for more up to date info on what we have done or are generally up to, do look and like (or whatever it is you do) the Facebook and Twitter links on this website or via our social media id @newforestbike.